RichardAlcabes22/nba_project/README.md

 #### Findings, Recommendations, and Takeaways:

 - Modeling was optimized for PRECISION for the Positive Class ("Playoffs").
 The nature of sports wagering allows False Negatives to be inconsequential, however, False Positives are punished significantly via loss of wagering capital.
-- Tree-Based models performed admirably well, as did Multi-Layed Perceptron models.
+- Tree-Based models performed admirably well, as did Multi-Layed Perceptron and LogisticRegression classifiers.
 A realistic expectation for Precision on the Validation subset ranges between 80% and 88%.
-Multiple Logistic Regression models provided coefficient information for determining feature importance.
+Multiple Logistic Regression models also provided coefficient information for determining feature importance.
-- This implies that not only is it possible to achieve significant "predictive capability", but we may also retain a realistic level of "interpretability" or explainability with our results.
-This is great news!
+- This implies that not only is it possible to achieve significant "predictive capability", but we may also retain a realistic level of "interpretability" or explainability with our results if we were to use Tree-Based classifiers.
 - Along with DecisionTree and Random Forest models, LogRegression pointed towards the features "pts" and "opp_pts" as the Top 2 features.
 While this should seem intuitive and obvious, the interesting aspect of feature importance is that all three models pointed to differing features in order to round out their respective Top 5 lists.
+- Explore applications of ML clustering on this dataset in support of increasing the predictive power of classification models.

 #### Applications: